gary-archer/oauth.websample.final/README.md

 * TypeScript and ReactJS are used to implement the SPA

-### SPA Middleware Used

-* The [Oidc-Client Library](https://github.com/IdentityModel/oidc-client-js) is used to implement SPA logins and token handling

 ### Deployed Solution

 * AWS CloudFront is used as the SPA's Content Delivery Network